Let’s write a Haskell Language Server plugin

 The code lens provider implements all the steps of the algorithm described earlier:

-The provider takes the usual LspFuncs and IdeState argument, as well as a CodeLensParams value containing the URI for a file, and returns an IO action producing either an error or a list of code lenses for that file.
+The provider takes the usual LspFuncs and IdeState arguments, as well as a CodeLensParams value containing a file URI.
+It returns an IO action that produces either an error or a list of code lenses for that file.

 -- VSCode uses URIs instead of file paths